RohanS14/torchVAE/README.md

 Install the requirements using You can install requirements using

-`pip install -r requirements.txt --no-cache-dir`.
+`pip install -r requirements.txt --no-cache-dir`

 You will probably run into to issues installing PyTorch.
 Visit the Pytorch website to find the distribution matching your system.
 For the teapot server it should be: